fynnfluegge/milkyway-andromeda-merger-bench/vanilla-claude-opus-5/README.md

 | `claude-haiku-4-5` | 1.8k | 38 | 0 | 0 | $0.0020 |
 | `claude-opus-5` | 1.6k | 92.4k | 2.7m | 324.9k | $6.93 |

-`k` means 1,000 tokens and `m` means 1,000,000.
-The abbreviated counts and model costs are rounded, so their displayed sum need not equal the reported total exactly.
-The source does not provide per-token rates or invoice verification.
-The code-change statistics describe the generation session rather than the current source line count.
-Browser playback and the local orbit sweep use no model API and add no model-token cost.